-The cameras record most activity areas in the interior and exterior of the buildings.
+The cameras record movement and audio in most activity areas in the interior and exterior of the buildings.
 You may request to view a portion of your child's/youth's time with the facility manager.
 Due to confidentiality reasons, copies of these recordings are not authorized to be given to parents/guardians.
 Recordings are released only to authorized personnel, such as MPI and CID for official business.